History of Santa Barbara, California: Gold rush settlers, incorporation, street grid, and newspaper

 Change came quickly after the end of the war.
-Gold was found at Sutter's Mill in the Sierra foothills, and hordes of gold-seekers flooded into California from the eastern United States, and other places in the world, to become rich.
-Few did, but Santa Barbara began to attract settlers, as newcomers discovered the charms of the place, including that almost anything planted would grow there.
-In 1850 California became the 31st state, and immediately after its establishment both Santa Barbara City and County came into being.
-By 1850 the area was still sparsely populated, with the census showing only 1,185 people for the entire county, but that number doubled in ten years.
+Gold was found at Sutter's Mill in the Sierra foothills, and hordes of gold-seekers flooded into California from the eastern United States and other places to become rich.
+Few did, but Santa Barbara began to attract settlers as newcomers discovered the place's charms, including that almost anything planted would grow there.
+In 1850, California became the 31st state, and immediately after its establishment, both Santa Barbara City and County came into being.
+By 1850, the area was still sparsely populated, with the census showing only 1,185 people for the entire county, but that number doubled in ten years.

 Some of the changes that occurred involved administration, communications, construction, urban layout, and transportation.
-On April 9, 1850, Santa Barbara incorporated as a city, and formed an official town council.
+On April 9, 1850, Santa Barbara incorporated as a city and formed an official town council.
 The appearance of the town began to change as well.
-Settlers coming from the east wanted dwellings made from wood, rather than the sensible adobe built by the Spanish and Mexican residents; to build them they needed to import wood from distant Oregon, as the local oak trees were not suitable for lumber.
+Settlers from the east wanted dwellings made from wood rather than the sensible adobe built by the Spanish and Mexican residents; to build them, they needed to import wood from distant Oregon, as the local oak trees were not suitable for lumber.
 This was one of several pressures that resulted in the development of the port.

 Another consequence of the American takeover was the creation of the street grid, which replaced the previous haphazard jumble of dwellings and irregular paths.
 Its execution, the disastrously bungled survey of 1851 by Salisbury Haley, is a notorious event in local history.
-Haley's survey chains were broken in places, and held together with oxhide, a material that expanded on damp mornings and contracted in the afternoon sun; since his chains varied in length depending on the time of day he used them, most of his measurements were off, accumulating errors of as much as 45 ft out of true by the time he had crossed the city.
-Haley had been ordered to create neat square city blocks exactly 450 ft on a side: a subsequent corrective survey established that he had actually created blocks ranging from 450 to 464 ft on a side.
+Haley's survey chains were broken in places and held together with oxhide, a material that expanded on damp mornings and contracted in the afternoon sun; since his chains varied in length depending on the time of day he used them, most of his measurements were off, accumulating errors of as much as 45 ft out of true by the time he had crossed the city.
+Haley had been ordered to create neat square city blocks exactly 450 ft on a side: a subsequent corrective survey established that he had created blocks ranging from 450 to 464 ft on a side.
 The lot misalignments and street grid problems caused by Haley persist to the present day.
-Kinks in Mission Street at De La Vina, and De La Guerra at Santa Barbara Street are two of the awkward places well known to city commuters which were resulted from Haley's unfortunate measurements.
-In addition, it was Haley who decided to lay out the street grid at an angle of approximately 48 degrees from north, with State Street approximately midway between the Mesa and the Riviera, paralleling both hills, an orientation that confuses both residents and visitors.
-Downtown's Haley Street, named after him, is ironically one of the streets which did not need a dog-leg to compensate for his variable-length chain.
+Kinks in Mission Street at De La Vina and De La Guerra at Santa Barbara Street are two of the awkward places well known to city commuters, which resulted from Haley's unfortunate measurements.
+In addition, Haley decided to lay out the street grid at an angle of approximately 48 degrees from north, with State Street approximately midway between the Mesa and the Riviera, paralleling both hills, an orientation that confuses both residents and visitors.
+Downtown's Haley Street, named after him, is ironically one of the streets that did not need a dog-leg to compensate for his variable-length chain.